You are going to love the crochet Christmas ball pattern, because itโs such a nice addition to your Christmas tree.

 To crochet this Christmas ball you are going to need some dk weight yarn.

 Using a slightly thicker yarn, like worsted weight yarn will work well, but consider using a slightly bigger crochet hook size.
+If you use different yarns, you can make a unique result for your Christmas decor.

-Crochet Christmas Decorations
+Crochet Christmas Decorations for Holiday Cheer

 You can find all kinds of crochet Christmas ornament patterns, like reindeer, Santa Claus, snowman, Rudolph and crocheted angles.